edithturn/CKAD-training/Pod/pods.md

 vim 01-pod-definition.yml

 # Get the yml file of the pod we just created
-kubectl get pod nginx -o yml
+kubectl get pod nginx -o yaml

 # Extract the definition to a file from a created Pod:
 kubectl get pod nginx -o yaml > other-pod.yml